Designing high-fidelity two-qubit gates between fluxonium qubits

 \section{Coherent error}

-Having identified circuit parameters that are both realistic and optimized for our chosen gate, we now focus on understanding and mitigating sources of coherent gate error, using the standard metric of state-averaged gate infidelity \cite{pedersen_fidelity_2007}.
+Having identified circuit parameters that are both realistic and optimized for our chosen gate, we now focus on understanding and mitigating sources of coherent gate error, using the standard metric of state-averaged coherent gate fidelity \cite{pedersen_fidelity_2007}:

+where $\hat{U}$ is the propagator of the simulation including coherent errors, and $\hat{U}_{\text{CZ}}$ is the target ideal CZ unitary.
+We apply our understanding of the Hamiltonian shown in the previous section to study the time-domain behavior of our circuit under the gate control sequence.
 For the parameters of interest and smooth pulse envelopes, we find that the dominant coherent errors are unwanted Stark shifts arising from detuned driving of the coupler.
 This includes spurious driving of the coupler single-photon state when the qubits are in computational states other than $\ket{11}$, and spurious driving of the second coupler excited state when the qubits are in the $\ket{11}$ state.
 Population leakage errors can be suppressed by using gate durations $t_g \gtrsim 1/\alpha$ (where $\alpha$ is the induced coupler nonlinearity, c.f.~Eq.~\eqref{Hamiltonian_diagonal}) \cite{ribeiro_systematic_2017, setiawan_analytic_2021}.
 Here, we estimate each effect on coherent error and find qualitative agreement with time-domain simulations of our circuit and gate control, then use our model to suggest further improvements to fidelity.
 In particular, we identify destructive interference that leads to strong suppression of the Stark-shift induced errors.